“Some people know why they make music, I suppose. But we never talk about what we’re doing. Ever.” – Simon Raymonde, 1990

-So they said.
+So buy viagra they said.
 If they thought that would be an end to the matter, however, they were mistaken.
 Their crap-cutting reticence only added to the coloured clouds of mystique surrounding them.
 The less they explained, the more journos would be forced to fall back on their Thesauruses, going into paroxysms of adjectival frenzy, the more doting fans would meditate upon their albums as if they were, as Steve Sutherland put it (at the expense, typically, of much subsequent ribbing from the band) “The Voice of God”.
 “If there were one thing I could change about the band it’d be the name,” grumbled Robin in 1988.
 “When we picked it, it was just the name of the band and people started reading all these things into it.”
 But what were the Cocteaus about?

-The viagra for sale first mystery about the origins of this music is that it should have originated in such a place as Grangemouth, a dismal Scottish refinery town where Liz and Robin first met at a local hotel disco, the only place for miles around where anyone of a remotely rock’n’roll mindset could congregate.
+The first mystery about the origins of this music is that it should have originated in such a place as Grangemouth, a dismal Scottish refinery town where Liz and Robin first met at a local hotel disco, the only place for miles around where anyone of a remotely rock’n’roll mindset could congregate.
 Robin DJed on a punk night, he spotted Liz dancing.
 Robin had already formed a band with buddy Will Heggie, named after a track by fellow Scots Simple Minds.
 Liz, ever lacking in self-esteem, initially refused to join the band, assuming that what passed for her “lyrics” just wouldn’t hack it.
 However, when she started going out with Robin, she was drawn into the Cocteaus.

 Influenced by The Pistols, of course, but also PiL (particularly the aluminium, spiral scratching guitar stylings of Keith Levine), Siouxsie and The Birthday Party, the Cocteaus’ sound was quick to evolve.
 Heggie’s big, elastic Peter Hook-style basslines were complemented by Guthrie’s scalding, effected but not discordant guitars, an almost funky drum machine backbeat and, of course, Liz Fraser’s somewhat indistinct, distressed vocals.
 Liz later explained her unorthodox mic manner to a general feeling of fazedness at age 17, a sense of sheer disconnection from herself.
 “If I didn’t know when I was tired, hungry or had any sleep, how would I know where the lyrics came from?”